-Presented by LeRoy McClain
+Presented by Shawn Fagan

 Most people think “um” is just a bad habit.
 It’s not.
 It’s a symptom — of nerves, pressure, or unclear thinking.
 The same goes for filler words like “like,” “sort of,” or “kinda.”
 If they’re slipping into your speech, especially in high-stakes moments, there’s a reason.